Wrist arthroscopy

 - Inspects all the tissues of your wrist.
 These tissues include cartilage, bones, tendons, and ligaments.

 - Repairs any damaged tissues.
 To do this, your surgeon makes 1 to 3 more small incisions and inserts other instruments through them.
-A tear in a muscle, tendon, or cartilage is fixed.
+A tear in a muscle, tendon, or cartilage can be repaired.
 Any damaged tissue is removed.

 At the end of the surgery, the incisions will be closed with stitches and covered with a dressing (bandage).
 Most surgeons take pictures from the video monitor during the procedure to show you what they found and what repairs they made.

 Your surgeon may need to do open surgery if there is a lot of damage.
-Open surgery means you will have a large incision so that the surgeon can get directly to your bones and tissues.
+Open surgery means you will have a larger incision so that the surgeon can get directly to your bones and tissues.

 Why the Procedure Is Performed